MirasTalaspayev/Static-Python/Before-After-Python/README.md

 # Before-After-Python
-Here we will show the difference between current Python and new Static Python
+Here we will show the difference between current Python and new Static Python (PyScript)